 I've known Victoria Gless since first grade.
 We were in school together, and on the swim team together, and worked in communications together at The University of North Carolina at Chapel Hill.
-Now she lives in Seattle, where my husband's from, living less than a mile from my mother-in-law.
-Small world, eh?
 I asked her to pen this guest post because I like the way she thinks about words, and I think you will, too.

 Sawzall, iPad, Immersible Blender, and...Words?